Medically Reviewed by Dr. George Touliatos

-Testosterone is a vital hormone, primarily associated with the development of male sexual characteristics.
-Testosterone builds muscle and strengthens bone as well as contributing to hair growth, mood and cognitive function.
-This means that you want to keep your testosterone at a healthy level.
+Testosterone is a vital hormone primarily associated with developing male sexual characteristics.
+It helps to build muscle, strengthen bones, as well as contributes to hair growth, mood and cognitive function.
+It’s a bit of an all-rounder so you’ll want to keep your testosterone at a healthy level!

 There is a natural drop in testosterone levels as you age, but this does not generally cause any serious harm.
 Some chronic health conditions can also cause testosterone levels to fall.
 If you have a particularly severe case of low testosterone, known as hypogonadism, it can be treated medically.

-You can also help maintain healthy levels of testosterone by choosing a diet rich in testosterone boosting nutrients, such as zinc, magnesium and vitamin D. Extreme diets, whether under or overeating, can be damaging to your health regardless of testosterone levels.
-Try to balance protein, carbohydrates and fats to maximise success.
+You can also help maintain healthy levels of testosterone by choosing a diet nutrient-rich diet, such as zinc, magnesium and vitamin D. Extreme diets, whether under or overeating, can be damaging to your health regardless of testosterone levels.
+Try to balance protein, carbohydrates and fats to maximise hormone levels.

 Here then is our list of the top 10 foods to help naturally boost testosterone levels.

-Pomegranates, as well as reducing stress and improving heart health, can increase testosterone levels according to some studies.
-Bananas can boost testosterone as well as improving energy levels.
-Other useful fruits include watermelon and grapes.
-Citrus fruits can help testosterone production as well as reducing the hormones that make testosterone less effective.
+According to some studies, pomegranates, as well as reducing stress and improving heart health, can increase testosterone levels.
+Bananas can boost testosterone as well as improve energy levels.
+Other testosterone-boosting fruits include watermelon and grapes.
+Citrus fruits can help increase testosterone production and reduce the hormones that make testosterone production less effective.

 Eggs are rich in vitamin D, with the yolks being richer in nutrients than the whites.
 You may, however, need to be careful with your egg intake if you have high cholesterol.

 Milk, particularly dairy milk, can be a valuable addition to a diet aimed at supporting healthy testosterone levels.
 It is a rich source of several essential nutrients, including calcium and vitamin D, both of which play roles in testosterone regulation.